Mateusz Świdnicki

 Mateusz Świdnicki (born 10 August 2001) is an international speedway rider from Poland.

 Speedway career

-In 2020, he represented Poland in the U19 European Pairs Cup, where he won a bronze medal.
-On September 7, 2022 he became the Polish Junior Individual Speedway Championship.
+In 2020, Świdnicki represented Poland in the U19 European Pairs Cup, where he won a bronze medal.
+On September 7, 2022, he became the Polish Junior Individual Speedway Championship.

-In 2022, Świdnicki finished in 8th place during the World Under-21 Championship in the 2022 SGP2 but struggled to find form during the 2023 Polish speedway season.
+In 2022, Świdnicki finished in eighth place during the World Under-21 Championship in the 2022 SGP2, but struggled to find form during the 2023 Polish speedway season.